jironghuang/TickerThruGoogle/README.md

 The above function will first find the 'ticker' symbol then go to morningstar database to extract all the info!

+At the moment I wrote a function in ticker_symbol_from_unstructured_coyname.R to pin-point the ticker symbol with any unstructured company names.

-Feel free to transform this to function for subsequent reuse.
+Feel free to transform use the scripts and functions!